-- 1 A minimum overall GPA of 2.50 with a GPA of 3.00 in professional education courses and major requirements leading to certification.
-Grades below C in professional education and major requirements leading to certification are not acceptable - 2 Completed admission application - 3 Disposition Evaluation (score of 16 or higher) - 4 30 completed credit hours - Passing score on Oklahoma General Education Test (OGET) - 6 Minimum combined GPA of 2.50 in English Composition I and English Composition II - 7 Documentation of prior experience working with children - 8 Completion of EDUC 2001 Introduction to Teaching with a grade of "C" or better - 9 Criminal History Disclosure Statement - 10 Faculty interview (score of 18 or higher) - 11 Teacher Education Council review
+- A minimum overall GPA of 2.50 with a GPA of 3.00 in professional education courses and major requirements leading to certification.
+Grades below C in professional education and major requirements leading to certification are not acceptable - 2 Completed admission application - 3 Disposition Evaluation (score of 16 or higher) - 4 30 completed credit hours - 5 Passing score on Oklahoma General Education Test (OGET); or an ACT score of 22 with Writing; or a SAT score of 1120 with a 5 in Reading, a 4 in Analysis, and a 5 in Writing. - 6 Minimum combined GPA of 2.50 in English Composition I and English Composition II - 7 Documentation of prior experience working with children - 8 Completion of EDUC 2001 Introduction to Teaching with a grade of "C" or better - 9 Criminal History Disclosure Statement - 10 Faculty interview (score of 18 or higher) - 11 Teacher Education Council review